MilanTodorovic/BibliographyScrape/README.md

 # BibliographyScrape
-Discountinued project.
+Discountinued project.<br>
-Goal was to scrape books from certain websites and store them into a DB.
+The goal was to scrape books from certain websites and store them into a DB.